The Charmed Kitsune

 ''Wait a minute, incantation?
 What kind of incantation?''
 Piper pressed, crossing her arms in a disapproving manner.

 ''Well, it said something about there being three essentials of magic.
-The first are your feelings.
+The first is your feelings.
 The second is Timing and the last is the phases of the moon.
 If we were ever gonna do this, now - midnight on a full moon - was the most powerful time.''

 ''This?
 Do this, what?''